Last updated: 06-16-2023

-The following story sketch was originally posted on my external blog on the Historum website.
-The site recently switched to a new server but the blogs have yet to be migrated.
+The following story sketch was originally posted on my external Historum blog on 01-20-2014.
+The site recently switched to a new server, but the blogs have yet to be migrated.
 I’m posting it here for posterity.
 Regular articles will resume after this entry.

 Fig. 1 – A gibbon soaring through the treetops.
 Photo by Sachin Rai.
 A larger version can be found here.

-A rough sketch of the story is presented below.
-The tale is meant to be a standalone story, but it includes details that explain the origin of Monkey and how his life parallels his spiritual parentage.
+This tale is meant to be a standalone story, but it includes details that explain the origin of Monkey and how his life parallels his spiritual parentage.
 I’ve drawn upon traditional Chinese religious and vernacular texts for inspiration.
-The notes contain important information on the texts I used and why particular plot choices were made.
+The notes below contain important information on the texts I used and why particular plot choices were made.

 The Dao (道, the way) gives birth to the One (yiqi, 一氣, the first breath);